weili419/SFNO/README.md

-# Spatial–Spectral Fusion Neural Operator Demo
+# Arbitrary‑Scale Spatial–Spectral Fusion using Kernel Integral and Progressive Resampling

 > **Note:** This manuscript is currently under review.
 > Full training‐code details will be released immediately upon acceptance.